Vegan Cold Soba Noodle Salad with Sesame Ginger Dressing

 I can never get enough noodles.
 Really, I could eat them multiple times a week and be SO happy.
 However, my husband is apparently tired of my typical peanutty sauce/noodles combo… I honestly don’t know who I married, ha!
 So I came up with a solution to my noodle relationship woes.

-Enter this cold soba noodle salad with a light and refreshing ginger sesame dressing.
+Enter this vegan cold soba noodle salad with a light and refreshing sesame ginger dressing.
 It’s perfect for these hot days when you want a really healthy, light, yet substantial meal that doesn’t require much cooking.
 It’s also a great way to use up whatever veg you have in the fridge.
 The dressing is light and meant to highlight the ingredients instead of take over the show.

-I haven’t included a huge amount of protein…the soba has a bit as do the peanuts.
+I haven’t included a huge amount of protein…the soba has a bit, as do the peanuts.
 But you guys know me, I think you should add an extra plant protein most of the time for better satiety and blood sugar control.
 The easiest would be to toss a cup of edamame, pan-fried tofu, rinsed black beans or even some diced smoked tofu in there.
 Easy peasy.

-Wait.
-Are soba noodles gluten free?
+FAQ: Are soba noodles gluten free?
 What are soba noodles actually made of?

 However, you can find 100% gluten free buckwheat noodles that are suitable for a celiac or low FODMAP diet.
 I usually buy King Soba brand as that is what is available, both at my local Donald’s Market but it’s also easy to find on Amazon if you don’t have an option where you live.
 And, if that’s not an option for you, thin Thai rice noodles are a great swap.